zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 Your `content/posts/_index.md` file likely already exists, since this lets you define the title for the post list template.
 But if it doesn't, create it.

 Create a `content/drafts/_index.md` file as well.
-The `_index.md` should be the **only** file in the `content/drafts` directory.
+The `_index.md` file should be the **only** file in the `content/drafts` directory.
 We just need it there so that Hugo will render the drafts template correctly.

 ## List Templates